 Bonuses are typically paid in either one large lump sum, or occasionally employers will pay in regular installments.
 The bonus is typically offered as a percentage.

-For example, a 10% retention bonus for an employee that makes $124,000 a year would be $12,400.
+For example, a 10% retention bonus for an employee who makes $124,000 a year would be $12,400.

 Taxes are applied to retention bonuses through either the percentage method or the aggregate method.